 But as a 3D artist, have you ever wondered why a client would hire your services?
 It is because you are an expert in 3D rendering.
 It is your expertise that he is interested in and not just the fact that you can deliver the service.
-If you do not stand as the person with the knowledge, you will be turned into a mere technician.
+If you do not stand as the person with the knowledge, you’ll be turned into a mere technician.

 Come to think of it, if the client had the know-how to create the 3D renders, he would not even think about hiring you.

-How this Notion is Killing Small Businesses
+How This Notion is Killing Small Businesses

 Many 3D artists sit down and listen as a client narrates what he thinks the 3D renders should look like.
 They forget that the client might have come across 3D renders from other businesses.
 Or, he just wants to follow the craze of 3D visualization.
 The client does not even know or understand what he wants with the 3D renders.

 In the end, the 3D artist’s long hours of work are wasted.
 Besides being underpaid, he gambles with the reputation of his business.
 You see: what other potential clients see is you and not the undecided client.
 This explains why most small businesses take too long to grow.
-It is also why they spend years trying to build a solid clientele base.
+It’s also why they spend years trying to build a solid clientele base.

 Change the Conversation

 As a 3D artist, you should not start by asking the client how he envisions the 3D renders.
 You should not tell him to list his desired elements or the 3D renders he likes.
 This is where you need to come out as the person who knows more about 3D visualization than him.

 You may even discover that the client doesn’t need the 3D renders in the first place.
 I know the thought of the business going to another person is what most 3D artists fear.
 That’s why they tend to refrain from asking some questions.
-However, by using your knowledge to help him figure that out, you actually uphold your position as the expert; and that is exactly why the client needs you and invested his money for it.
+However, by using your knowledge to help him figure that out, you actually uphold your position as the expert; and that is exactly why the client needs you and invested their money for it.

 Get the Client on Board

-As the more knowledgeable party, you should not go with the old belief that the customer is always right.
+As the more knowledgeable party, you should not go with the old belief that “the customer is always right”.
 You should not let the client lead the way; rather, you are supposed to be the one in control.

 It’s actually what we at Faraday 3D always do.
 We’re always the one to take control for the sake of our customers.
 It’s not an easy task, really, but the results are worth it.
 If you’re ready to discover more about our effective and innovative 3D client workflow — and how our 3D expertise can boost your return on investment—we invite you to contact us to schedule a free, one-on-one meeting today.